ziomzziom/all_databaseFastExport/README.md

       for /f "skip=1" %i in ('mysql -u root -e "show databases;"') do mysqldump -u root %i > %i.sql
     </code>
   </pre>
-  <b>This code block represents a loop in a batch script.
+  <b>This loop executes a command-line loop in a Windows batch script.
 It retrieves a list of MySQL databases using the mysql -u root -e "show databases;" command and iterates over each database.
-For each database, it performs a mysqldump command to export the database into a corresponding SQL file (%i.sql), where %i represents the name of the database.
+For each database, it performs a mysqldump command to export the database into an SQL file with the same name as the database.</b>

-Please note that this code assumes that the MySQL username is "root".
-Make sure to modify it if a different username is used.</b>